dub-flow/secure-code-review-challenges/challenge-07/solution.md

 # My Solution

+I created a walkthrough for this challenge: https://www.youtube.com/watch?v=2Q2gIkKMwhQ.

 The code in this app is vulnerable to Host Header Injection.
 This may allow an attacker to craft malicious password reset links pointing to attacker-controlled domains, which could lead to phishing, credential theft, or session hijacking if a victim clicks on the link.
 An example of how to exploit this can be found in `./exploit.req`.

 To remediate this vulnerability, I would: